Clarity before spend

 When both sides are looking at the same structured picture, FCP can move faster from symptoms to the workstream most likely to improve commercial performance.

-The broadest diagnostic.
-Built to assess how well the commercial model is actually functioning across value proposition, ICP clarity, channels, messaging, lead capture, follow-up, CRM usage, reporting, pipeline discipline, and automation.
+The broadest commercial diagnostic.
+Assesses how well the commercial model is functioning across value proposition, ICP clarity, channels, messaging, lead capture, follow-up, CRM usage, reporting, pipeline discipline, and automation.
+Use this when growth is being held back but the source of the constraint is not yet clear.

 Use this if growth activity is high but revenue is inconsistent.